 AMD stock rises on Ryzen

-While today’s news may be driven by server evolution, the current grand narrative about Advanced Micro Devices, Inc. (NYSE:AMD) stock covers desktop growth more than anything.
+While today’s news may be driven by server evolution, the current grand narrative about Advanced Micro Devices, Inc. stock covers desktop growth more than anything.
 The release of the firm’s Ryzen line of CPUs in recent months has caused quite the raucous among buyers.

 On Thursday the firm announced a surprising exclusivity deal with Alienware.
 The firm, which belongs to Dell Inc. and makes high-end gaming PCs, is among the best known pre-built PC brands for gaming.